InfobyAdrienne/spellcheck-ruby/README.md

 The input should be a string.
 If it's not there will be an error message raised "Input needs to be a valid sentence"

-Misplaced capital letters etc. are fine, as long as the word is spelt correctly.
+Misplaced capital letters are fine, as long as the word is spelt correctly.